grutz/gatt/readme.md

 As a central, you can scan, connect, discover services, and make requests.

+## WARNING: grutzedits

+This fork of a fork of a fork of gatt is used in internal projects and may not be as maintained as other forks.
+If you choose to use it then thank you and enjoy!
+If you find bugs or have questions then please open an issue.
+I'll try to help.

 ## SETUP

 ### gatt supports both Linux and OS X.